AugmentedDesignLab/lux-ai-challenge/README.md

 # endregion
 ```

 Test your agent using the notebook in the root.

+# Utility methods

+## BaseAgent:
+1. factoriesToPlace
+2. isMyTurn
+3. distanceToIceLocations
+4. closestIceFrom
+5. distanceToOreLocations
+6. closestOreFrom